happinov/node_mdns2025/README.md

-# mdns -- node.js Service Discovery
+# mdns2025 -- node.js Service Discovery

+## Preface

+This project is a fork of [Agnat's node_mdns](https://github.com/agnat/node_mdns).
+The goal is to get the code to compile properly when using the latest node or Electron versions.

+No new feature will be added so there's no point in submitting requests for any of them or pull requests that would add some.

+## Description

-* Package: mdns
+* Package: mdns2025
 * Description: multicast DNS service discovery
 * Installation: `npm install mdns` (see below)
 * Documentation: [mdns user guide](http://agnat.github.io/node_mdns/user_guide.html)